Hormones and performance

 You'll read everywhere that testosterone drops 1–2% per year after 30.
 It's repeated so often it's treated as biological law.
 But the evidence is more nuanced.

 A 2014 study published in the European Journal of Endocrinology built validated age-specific reference ranges from healthy men and found no significant decline in total testosterone after age 40 in men who remained healthy, non-obese, and free of chronic illness.
-The observed population-level decline is largely driven by rising rates of obesity, type 2 diabetes, and medication use — not ageing itself.
+The population-level decline is largely driven by rising rates of obesity, type 2 diabetes, and medication use.
+Age itself is not the main cause.

 The BSSM 2023 guidelines agree: “The decline in testosterone with ageing is predominantly explained by comorbidities, particularly obesity.”